How to Add Embed Video in WordPress?

 Craft a Website that Captivates – Get ProCoders’ WordPress Experts on Your Team!

-Method 3: Inserting a YouTube Embed into Gutenberg Editor in WordPress
+Method 3: Inserting YouTube Embed into Gutenberg Editor in WordPress

-To seamlessly integrate a YouTube video into your WordPress site using the Gutenberg Editor, follow these steps:
+To embed a YouTube video in your WordPress site using the Gutenberg Editor, follow these steps:

-1. Selecting the Video on YouTube: Navigate to the YouTube video you wish to embed in your WordPress site.
+1. Select the Video on YouTube: Go to the YouTube video you want to embed in your WordPress site.

-2. Accessing the Share Option: Beneath the YouTube video, click on the ‘Share’ button.
+2. Access the Share Option: Beneath the YouTube video, click on the ‘Share’ button.

-3. Obtaining the Embed Code: From the share options, choose ‘Embed’.
-This action generates an embed code for the video.
+3. Get the Embed Code: From the share options, choose ‘Embed’.
+This will generate an embed code for the video.

-4. Embedding in Gutenberg Editor: Copy the generated embed code.
+4. Embed in Gutenberg Editor: Copy the generated embed code.
 In your WordPress site’s Gutenberg Editor, open the HTML block where you want the video to appear.
-Paste the embed code into this block.
+Paste the embed code in this block.

-By following these simple steps, you can effectively embed a YouTube video into your WordPress site using the Gutenberg Editor, enhancing your site’s content with engaging multimedia elements.
+By following these simple steps, you can embed a YouTube video in your WordPress site using the Gutenberg Editor and add multimedia to your content.

-What Are Shortcodes?
-Shortcodes are simple, bracketed tags ([shortcode]) that you can insert into your posts and pages.
+Shortcodes are simple, bracketed tags ([shortcode]) that you can insert in your posts and pages.
 When your site is viewed, these shortcodes are replaced with the corresponding content or functionality.

-WordPress includes built-in shortcodes for embedding videos from certain platforms.
-Some hosting services and plugins also provide their own shortcodes for embedding items.
+WordPress has built-in shortcodes for embedding videos from certain platforms.
+Some hosting services and plug-ins also have their own shortcodes for embedding items.

 Explanation of Shortcodes